 And this is the wrong way to look at it.

-You want to exercise because it will help your body manage your hormones, manage the flow of calories and which tissues utilize those calories and as a way to improve your muscle mass.
+You want to exercise because it will help your body manage your hormones, manage the flow of calories, and which tissues utilize those calories as a way to improve your muscle mass.

 Many of these things may help with weight loss, but that shouldn’t be your goal!

 As you exercise more and more, you may notice that your muscle mass increases accordingly.

 This increase in muscle mass is often associated with a decrease in fat mass (this is a good thing) but it may keep your weight “neutral” or the same.

 Your goal when losing weight should be to lose fat mass, and that’s exactly what exercise will do.